tginsberg/gatherers4j/README.md

 # Installing

 To use this library, add it as a dependency to your build.
-This library has no additional dependencies.
+This library has one transitive dependency - the [JSpecify](https://jspecify.dev/) set of annotations for static analysis tools.

 **Maven**

 Add the following dependency to `pom.xml`.

 ```xml
 <dependency>
     <groupId>com.ginsberg</groupId>
     <artifactId>gatherers4j</artifactId>